-Grace is a second-year student from the University of Newcastle, and will be placed on the Central Coast for the following year.
+Grace is a third-year student from the University of Newcastle, and will be placed on the Central Coast for the following year.
 Having started medical school with very little knowledge or inclination towards surgery, being able to attend events and learn from both local surgeons and other students has been incredible in sparking her interest.

 After being involved with ASSC and the University of Newcastle Surgical Society in 2018, she is very keen to work with the rest of the ASSA team to engage with and support fellow students in both the academic and practical sides of surgery!

 Bahjat is a third-year medical student at the Australian National University in Canberra.
 Before moving to Canberra, Bahjat lived in Sydney, Amman, Abu Dhabi, Doha, Los Angeles and Melbourne, in that order.